 Storing

-- Refrigerating: once you add the whipping cream, keep it in the fridge and cover it (without crushing the topping too much) to prevent it from drying out quickly.
+- Refrigerating: Once you add the whipping cream, keep it in the fridge and cover it (without crushing the topping too much) to prevent it from drying out quickly.
 I use plastic wrap, but you can use aluminum foil or a pie container with a lid that fits in your fridge.

 - Freezing: wrap the cooled pie (without the topping) in plastic, then aluminum foil.
 Place it in an airtight container or a resealable freezer bag.
 Be sure to label it with the date.
 It can be frozen for up to a month.
 To thaw, transfer it to the refrigerator for several hours or overnight.
 Do not thaw it at room temperature.
 It's always a good idea not to subject the pie to go from one extreme temperature to another.

-You might also consider subscribing to our FREE email series 'Baking the Best' and our regular newsletter.
-Or connect via Facebook, Instagram, and Pinterest.
+You can also subscribe to our FREE email series 'Baking the Best' and our regular newsletter.
+Or follow and save my recipes on Pinterest.

 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure policy.

-Pumpkin Custard Pie
+Pumpkin Custard Pie (with graham crust)

 Ingredients